SimpleLab-Inc/wsb/src/transformers/README.md

 TIGER/Line shapefiles are boundaries for Census Places, or incorporated and census designated places.
 Because these boundaries overlap with ocean areas in some cases,  `src/transformers/transform_tigris_ne.R` intersects Census Places with Natural Earth ocean geometry to remove ocean areas from Census places.

-The output of the TIGER/Line transformer is a cleaned geojson of TIGER/Line shapefiles without ocean overlap.
+The output of the TIGER/Line transformer is a cleaned geopackage of TIGER/Line shapefiles without ocean overlap.

 ### SDWIS transformers